juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 That audible comment caused the already devastated mother to lose consciousness and the father to panic even more.
 This caused Jean's presence of mind to crack.
 Her eyes narrowed down on the individual who made the comment, a portly, middle-aged woman, and bore down on her.

 "If no one here has anything meaningful to contribute, leave!"
 Jean barked.
 "Is it fun watching people suffer?
-If that is the case, I believe experiencing the pain first hand will scratch that itch of yours more satisfactorily."
+If that is the case, I believe experiencing the pain first-hand will scratch that itch of yours more satisfactorily."

 That threat caused the crowd to disperse immediately.